Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 <!-- START DESCRIPTION lightstreamer-example-helloworld-adapter-dotnet -->

-This project focus on a .NET port of the Java Data Adapter illustrated in [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
+This project, of the "Hello World with Lightstreamer" series, will  focus on a .NET port of the Java Data Adapter illustrated in [Lightstreamer - "Hello World" Tutorial - Java Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
 In particular, both a <b>C#</b> version and a <b>Visual Basic</b> version of the Data Adapter will be shown.
 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-dotnet -->

+As example of a client using this adapter, you may refer to the ["Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).

 ## Details